Swim routine turns into lifesaving mission for DLIELC student

-Korean student, Lieutenant Ha, who recently graduated from the Defense Language Institute English Language Center at Joint Base San Antonio-Lackland, Texas, tested his skills during an everyday workout routine at the Skylark Aquatic Center in December.
-Lieutenant Ha, a member of the Korean Navy Search & Rescue team, saved a swimmer who had stopped breathing.
-(U.S. Air Force photo by Agnes Koterba)
+JOINT BASE SAN ANTONIO-LACKLAND, Texas – Korean student, Lieutenant Ha, who recently graduated from the Defense Language Institute English Language Center here, tested his skills during an everyday workout routine at the Skylark Aquatic Center in December.

+As a member of the Korean Search & Rescue (Navy) team, Ha learned cardiopulmonary resuscitation and operating an automated external defibrillator during training.

+When a swimmer stopped breathing, Ha and a Skylark lifeguard recognized the distress signs.
+Both acted quickly executing lifesaving measures through CPR and by applying the AED unit to the unresponsive swimmer.

 |Date Taken:

-Note: (Editor's note: The international military student's full name was not included at his request)